Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Why Supplement Research Is So Easy to Misinterpret

-Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context disappears.
+Most supplement studies are conducted under specific and controlled conditions: defined populations, fixed doses, limited timeframes, and narrowly measured outcomes.¹ When those findings are translated into marketing language, much of that context is lost.

-Interpreting research responsibly requires separating what a study actually shows from what is implied or assumed.
-The useful question is not simply "Is there a study?"
-It is "Does this study actually support the claim being made?"
+Interpreting research responsibly requires the same structured thinking used throughout this site: separating what a study actually shows from what is implied or assumed.

-This article uses that same evidence-first lens to evaluate research claims carefully, without dismissing evidence or overstating its implications.
+This article applies the same evidence-first framework used across Evidence First Wellness to evaluate research claims carefully, without dismissing evidence or overstating its implications.

 How evidence is selected, interpreted, and cited across this site is explained in How We Cite Evidence.